TakshPatel02/food-ordering-website/README.md

 This issue is related to layout width and scaling, and I'm actively working on making the layout fully responsive without needing zoom adjustments.

+## ⚠️ Mobile Support

+This project is currently optimized for desktop/laptop screens only.
+Mobile responsiveness will be added in future updates.

 ---